cloudflare/modules-rollup-esm/README.md

 # 👷 Modules Wrangler template

-## NOTE: You must be using the Modules RC to use this template.
+## NOTE: You must be using the Custom Builds RC to use this template.
 Check the [wrangler releases page](https://github.com/cloudflare/wrangler/releases) for more information

 A template for kick starting a Cloudflare Workers project using: